decentralised-dataexchange/aries-playground/credential-issue-and-verification-api-user-guide.md

 	This generates the DID and verification key which now is registered
 	![](indy-screenshot.png)

-2. Repeat step 1 to create DID for the Data4Life-User and publish it to the ledger to make it public.
+2. Repeat step 1 to create DID for the Data4Life-User, but DO NOT publish this to ledger as it shall remain private.

 3. Now, based on the schema, Test Center creates a credential definition to the ledger.